nsidc/search-interface/DEVELOPMENT.md

 correct config file, and that the temp file `.nsidc-project.yaml` references the right project.

-Once that is setup, machines can be provisied as expected using the vagrant-nsidc plugin.
+Once that is setup, machines can be provisioned as expected using the vagrant-nsidc plugin.

 ## Grunt